Best Practise in Fertiliser Use

 |Fertilisers are essential to productive farming, allowing farmers to grow more food on a decreased area of arable land.
 High yields are necessary to support the world’s growing population.
 To optimise food and fibre production per unit of nutrient input and return on investment, attention must be paid to how, when and where fertilisers are applied.
 It is also important that fertilisers are applied at appropriate rates.
 Too little, and crop and pasture yields may be sacrificed and produce quality affected.
 Too much, and the nutrients applied in excess of crop demands may be lost, either to the atmosphere or to waterways.
 Nutrient enrichment of waterways may stimulate additional weed and algal growth.|

-Our fertilisers business also hosted 10 Agronomy in Practice courses throughout the year across Eastern Australia, training over 80 agronomists.
+Our fertilisers business also hosted 14 Agronomy in Practice courses throughout 2018 across Eastern Australia, training over 100 agronomists.

 The Agronomy in Practice course focuses on the practical aspects of making credible fertiliser recommendations to farmers, whether they’re involved in cropping, pasture, summer crops, sugar cane or horticulture.
 The course is aimed at training the next generation of agronomists as well as current advisers who want to enhance their skills in soil and plant nutrition.
 This year’s participants include a cross-section of commercial and private agronomists, and government extension agents.
 Nutrient Advantage Advice is Incitec Pivot Fertilisers’ Fertcare accredited decision support software system.
-Fertcare is amongst the leading programs addressing the issue of expanding food production to feed and clothe a growing global community through judicial use of fertiliser, while limiting the potential for off-site nutrient impacts such as eutrophication of waterways.
-We offer Nutrient Advantage Training, which consists of two courses: the Agronomy in Practice course, and the Nutrient Advantage Advice Software Training Course.
-The program has been developed to equip people providing fertiliser services and nutrient advice to farmers with quality assurance to a set of national standards.
-This year over 20 staff received Fertcare A training.
+Fertcare is amongst the leading programs addressing the issue of expanding food production to feed and clothe a growing global community through judicious use of fertiliser, while limiting the potential for off-site nutrient impacts such as eutrophication of waterways.
+We offer Agronomy In Practice Training, which covers the process for making a fertiliser recommendation from a soil or plant analysis, use of Nutrient Advantage Advice software and Fertcare level C accreditation.
+This confers Fertcare Accredited Agronomist status for successful candidates who are employed by Fertcare accredited businesses.
+The program has been developed to equip people providing fertiliser services and nutrient advice to farmers with quality assurance to a set of national standards..
+This year an additional 10 staff received Fertcare A or B training.